-Teachers.
+STA 703 Statistics with Technology for P-9 Teachers.
 (3) A. Topics in statistics appropriate for teachers of grades P-9.
 Credit does not apply toward M.S. nor M.A. in Education - Secondary Education, academic specialization option in mathematics, degree requirements.

-STA 707 Seminar in Statistics:
+STA 707 Seminar in Statistics: \\\\.
 (1-3) A. Topics vary with offering.
 May be retaken with advisor approval, provided the topics are different.
 Credit towards degree requirements will depend on the course content.

-STA 720 Mathematical Statistics I. (3) A. Cross listed as MAT 720.
+STA 720 Mathematical Statistics I. (3) A. Cross-listed as MAT 720.
 Descriptive statistics, discrete and continuous probability distributions for one and two variables, functions of random variables, sampling distributions, expectations and generating functions.
 Credit will not be awarded to students who have credit for MAT 720.
+It is strongly recommended that students have completed eight hours of calculus.

 STA 721 Mathematical Statistics II.
-(3) A. Prerequisite: STA 520 or STA 720.
+(3) A. Prerequisite: MAT 520 or 720 or STA 520 or 720.
 A continuation of STA 720.
-Estimation theory, tests of hypothesis, linear regression, analysis of variance, allied topics.
-It is strongly recommended that students have completed an undergraduate course in linear algebra.
+Estimation theory, hypothesis testing, linear regression, analysis of variance, allied topics.
+It is strongly recommended that students have completed a linear algebra course.